-An electronic clock will be displayed at the ground that counts down seconds from 60 to zero.
+An electronic clock will be displayed at the ground that counts up seconds from zero to 60.
 The clock is not required or, if already started, can be cancelled if:

-- A new batter comes to the wicket between overs - An official drinks interval has been called - The umpires have approved the onfield treatment of an injury to a batter or fielder (see Appendix H) - The time lost is for any circumstances beyond the control of the fielding side
+- A new batter comes to the wicket between overs. - An official drinks interval has been called. - The umpires have approved the on-field treatment of an injury to a batter or fielder (see Appendix H). - The time lost is for any circumstances beyond the control of the fielding side.